Rogue Galaxy: Plot

 Jaster uses the key and a space portal appears above Rosa.
 After passing through, the crew Mariglenn, where they are greeted by Queen Freidias (Wendee Lee), who tells Kisala she is her mother.
 Freidias then tells the story of Mariglenn; tens of thousands of years ago, the planet was attacked by evil energy known as Rune, which possesses the power to turn living beings into beasts.
 Mother, the essence of Rune, took control of the planet, and the people realized that once Mariglenn was destroyed, Mother would move onto another planet, eventually destroying the entire galaxy.
 As such, Freidias sealed Mariglenn into a "space-time cleft".
 Only one person can defeat Mother – the Star King.

 The crew travel to Ti'atha Forest where they encounter the spirit of Kisala's father, King Albioth (Fred Tatasciore).
 Albioth had faced Mother, but lost and had turned into a beast.
-He tells them the only way she can be defeated is by neutralizing the power of her Rune, using Drigellum energy; which can only be found in the hearts of good people.
+He tells them the only way she can be defeated is by neutralizing the power of her Rune, using Drigellum energy, which can only be found in the hearts of good people.
 Each of the party's hearts generates Drigellum, which is forged into a sword.
 The party enter Mother's lair and fight her.
 Jaster again releases the power of the Star King.
 He reveals Mother as being a sorceress named Ilzarbella (Wendee Lee) who served the Star King until she was seduced by the power of Rune.
 Using the Drigellum sword, the Star King/Jaster kills her.
 As soon as the battle ends, the Emperor arrives with the intention of collecting the Rune energy to create beasts so as to continue the war, but Rune takes over the ship, killing Valkog and Norma, and integrating them into an organic vessel which it uses to attack Jaster and his group.
 The group split up, with each member attacking a separate part of the ship, eventually defeating it.

 Mariglenn returns to its former self, and Kisala says goodbye to Freidias.
 When they return to their own galaxy, the group finds Mariglenn has reappeared.
-They visit and the Mariglenndians appoint Kisala as their new queen, much to the disappointment of Dorgengoa and Jaster.
+They visit and the Mariglenndians appoint Kisala as their new queen, much to the disappointment of Dorgengoa and Jaster as they are told to never see her again because they are commoners to them.
 As Jaster and Monsha discuss the newly established galactic peace, Kisala is inaugurated as the new queen.
 Meanwhile, Simon returns to his family, Lilika returns to Bukaqua, Deego reunites with Angela, Steve returns to work with Dr. Pocacchio, Jupis resumes his scientific research, and Zegram remains on the Dorgenark.
 Later, Dorgenoa tells Jaster they are returning to Mariglenn to get back Kisala.
-The game ends with a narration saying the crew made off with their "ultimate treasure" in what was their very last heist, implying that they succeeded in getting Kisala, but are on the run from Mariglenn.
+The game ends with a narration saying the crew made off with their "ultimate treasure" in what was their last heist, implying that they succeeded in getting Kisala, but are on the run from Mariglenn.